A new approach to topological T-duality for principal torus bundles: Introduction

+In this paper, we introduce a new `Thom class' definition of T-duality that is a direct generalisation of the Thom class approach for circle bundles in \cite{BunkeSchick05} and has significant advantages over the definition made in \cite{BunkeRumpfSchick}.
+Firstly, it requires no assumptions on the pair $(E, G)$.
+This fact is used to show that the global assumptions made on the H-flux in \cite{BunkeRumpfSchick} are not required.
+Instead, they are a consequence of the (new) local definition.
+Secondly, with this new definition the classification results in \cite{BunkeRumpfSchick} become more transparent and can be proved directly with basic algebraic topology.

-Let us first describe the definition of T-duality in the style of \cite{BunkeRumpfSchick}.
-Throughout the paper, we only make one assumption on the H-flux: $G$ is trivial when restricted to the fibers of $E$.
-Two pairs $(E, G)$ and $(\hat E, \hat G)$ are T-dual if they belong to a T-duality diagram or equivalently a T-duality triple.
+Let us describe the formulation of T-duality in \cite{BunkeRumpfSchick}.
+To state the definition, we must assume that the H-fluxes are trivial when restricted to the fibers of their respective torus bundles.
+T-duals can exist for pairs where this is not true, but then one obtains a `non-classical' T-dual consisting of a bundle of noncommutative tori \cite{MathaiRosenberg05}.
+Two pairs $(E, G)$ and $(\hat E, \hat G)$ are \emph{T-dual} if they belong to a T-duality diagram or equivalently a T-duality triple, defined as follows: